How To Build a Face Filter App: Android

 - Teach people better. eLearning apps have long been using AR filters and effects to improve learning outcomes.
 Masks and stickers help establish rapport with younger learners and can better demonstrate certain processes.

 - Boost sales.
-In eCommerce, AR-powered editing apps have become a new norm.
+In eCommerce, AR-powered editing apps have become the new norm.
 Through live shopping, virtual try-on, and other technology trends, businesses bring more customers and retain them for longer.

 Who are your users?